 Most students don't know what they want to do following first year.
 This is normal.
-Students are encouraged to book an advising appointment to identify areas of interest and to develop a degree plan.
-Contact the Registrar's Office any time for assistance.
+Students are encouraged to book an advising appointment with the Registrar's Office to identify areas of interest and to develop a degree plan.